 Vice Mayor René Lopez has lived and worked in Chandler since 2007.
 He began his first term on the Chandler City Council in January 2015.

-René is also a third generation U.S. Navy veteran.
+Vice Mayor Lopez is a third-generation U.S. Navy veteran.
 He served as a Naval Officer aboard submarines, honorably separating from the Navy in 2000 as a Lieutenant, with more than four years of service.
 After more than a decade of traveling and moving with the U.S. Navy, and as a Project Manager, he and his family decided to move back home to be closer to family.

-René has an extensive career in project management, with more than 15 years of experience working in telecommunications, energy, and currently in information technology.
-He previously served two years as a member on the City’s Parks and Recreation Board.
-He currently represents Chandler on the Arizona Municipal Water Users Association, The Chandler Chamber Workforce Coalition, and Read on Chandler.
-He also is the Chairman of the Board of CeCe’s Hope Center, a non-profit helping women rescued from sex-trafficking.
+He has an extensive career in project management, with more than 15 years of experience working in telecommunications, energy, and currently in information technology.
+He previously served two years as a member on the City’s Parks and Recreation Board, and was Chair of the Chandler Education Coalition, member of the Chandler Chamber Education and Workforce Coalition and Executive Board Member of Read on Chandler.
+He currently represents Chandler on the Arizona Municipal Water Users Association, Ex-Officio member of the Chandler Airport Commission, member of the Arizona Department of Revenue Municipal Tax Code Commission, and serves on the City of Chandler’s Communications and Public Affairs, Information Technology, Management Services and Facilities and Fleet; and the Airport, Development Services, Public Works and Utilities and Transportation Policy subcommittees.
+René also is the Chairman of the Board of CeCe’s Hope Center, a nonprofit helping women rescued from sex-trafficking.

-René has been married to Jessica for 21 years, and they have two children: Brianna and Andrew.
+He has been married to Jessica for 22 years, and they have two children: Brianna and Andrew.

 Councilmember Sam Huang was born and raised in Taiwan.
 He and his family have lived in Chandler since 2007.
 Sam began his first term on City Council in January 2017.